jsubercaze/FastSimilarityEmbedding/README.md

 i.e. the complexity is `O(|V|+|E|)` using a standard BFS approach.

 FSE uses a different approach, it firsts computes an embedding of all Wordnet nodes into the Hamming hypercube.
-Concretely, each node is given a 128-bit signature, these signatures have the property that their pairwise Hamming distances are very correlated to their Leacock and Chodorow similarities (Pearson .819; Spearma .82).
+Concretely, each node is given a 128-bit signature, these signatures have the property that their pairwise Hamming distances are very correlated to their Leacock and Chodorow similarities (Pearson: .819; Spearman: .82).

 Using FSE, the distance between two words is computed like this:
 ```